caseycui/FollowMe/writeup.md

 #### 2. Network analysis
 The network consists of mainly 3 parts: encoder, 1x1 convolution, and decoder.
+The neural network structure is shown below:

+[image1]
 ##### Encoder layers
 The encoder part is composed of 4 encoder layers.
 The first layer has a filter size of 16, and stride of 2.
 The output shape of this layer is 64x64x32 (128/stride)